Rudolf Kjellén: World War I

+However, Kjellén predicting the imminent collapse of democracy and the establishment of a popular dictatorship does not necessarily mean that this was what he himself desired.
+According to Kjellén, the aforementioned lecture series was part of his political science studies and not opinion sessions.
+His warning was not in vain, as his prognosis a few years after his death in 1922 could be seen to have been correct.

 Ideas

 Kjellén was Ratzel's student and would further elaborate on organic state theory, coining the term "geopolitics" in the process.
 Geopolitics for Kjellén was theory and war its "experimental field."
 He was also influenced by John Robert Seeley and Heinrich von Treitschke, who were advocates of imperialism.

 The basics of his ideas were presented in 1900 in the book Introduction to Sweden's Geography (based on lectures at University of Gothenburg).
 Kjellén's Staten som lifsform (1916) is often regarded as his most significant work.
 According to the political scientist Peter Davidsen, Kjellén theorized that states consist of five elements that should be studied by five political-scientific disciplines: geopolitics, demopolitics, eco-politics, sociopolitics and cratopolitics.

 Kjellén disputed the solely legalistic characterization of states and asserted that state and society are not opposites but a synthesis of the two elements.
 The state has a responsibility for law and order but also for social welfare/progress, and economic welfare/progress.
 Besides legalistic, states have organic characterization.
 State territories are linked together in "organic connection as bodies with hearts and lungs and less noble parts."
 As any living form, states must expand or die.
 This is due not to pure pull for conquest but to natural necessary growth for the sake of self-preservation.

 Echoing Ratzel's law of expanding spaces, Kjellén states that large states expand at the expense of the small.
 This law has many aberrations but these aberrations only mean that it takes more time for great spaces to become organized.
 It is therefore merely a question of time before the great realms will have grown into their space, and in the long range the indicated tendency is valid without reservation.
 Nevertheless, Kjellén leaves a chance for Sweden.
 He stresses a factor which later would be termed as imperial overstretch.
 The unconstrained, endless "stretching of the borders" increases friction and external vulnerability.
 Cohesion is hard even in the age of communication.
 Hence the future is not so dark for the smaller states.

 Autarky for Kjellén was a solution to a political problem, not an economic policy in itself.
 Dependence on imports meant that a country was not economically self-sufficient.